greggersaurus/OpenSteamController/DevBoard/README.md

 This is a running list of items I would like to prioritize and not lose track of.

+1. Get controller to act as PowerA wired
+    1. Clean up naming in changes...
+1. Add details on different firmware build types (i.e. intentions and commands/control layouts)
+1. Add details for each specific firwmare build type to this README
+1. Figure out interrupt related issues as to why Console output gets weird
+    1. Is this related to WFI() in main loop?
+    1. Is this related to ADC IRQ always running?
+    1. Is this related to monitor command lock up?
 1. Check clean build works (i.e. from fresh clone)
 1. (finish) ADC command
     1. Have it use interrupt like Valve's firmware does